 In either event, the driver might cut into your path.
-Slow down or change lanes to make room for someone cutting in.
+Slow down or change lanes to make room for someone who might cut in.

-Cars making a sudden U-turn are the most dangerous.
+Cars making a sudden U-turn are dangerous.
 They may cut you off entirely, blocking the whole roadway and leaving you with no place to go.
-Since you can't tell what a driver will do, slow down and get the driver's attention.
-Sound your horn and continue with caution.
+Since you can't tell what a driver will do, slow and get the driver's attention.
+Use your horn and continue with caution.